 If these services don’t work, Telus recommends that you suspend your service.
 Visit the My Telus website, log in to the account management system, choose “Plans & Devices,” select the “Suspend service to a lost or stolen device” option and then follow the onscreen prompts.
 If you haven’t yet registered for My Telus, click “Create a My Telus account” on the My Telus page and follow the onscreen instructions.

 Telus outages and problems

 Is Telus down?
-Here is a chart of the current state of the services.
-The blue line represent the number of reports submitted by our users over the past 24 hours, compared with the number of reports submitted last week (grey line).
+Let’s check our Down Radar page and see if the number of reports submitted bu our users over the past 24 hours, compared with the number of reports submitted last week.